-PE104 Weight Training and Conditioning
+PE104 Weight Training and Conditioning 2 CR

 This course will provide students with an awareness of the importance of developing and maintaining a personal fitness program.
 Students will be provided basic information on exercises designed to strengthen small and large muscle groups and improve cardiovascular endurance.
 Students will be trained on the proper use of various exercise equipment and how to measure and chart increases in endurance.
-Course offered On Campus.
 Prerequisite: None.
+Course offered on campus.

-PE105 Functional Fitness (Beginning Exercise)
+PE105 Functional Fitness (Beginning Exercise) 2 CR

 This exercise program is designed for the student that has lead a sedentary life style and now wants to start a healthier life style.
 This course will assist in weight loss and/or better body composition while strengthening the confidence of the student.
 Students will be introduced to gradual but regular exercise habits.
 The intensity of exercise will vary depending on the student's level of fitness.
-Course offered On Campus.
 Prerequisite: None.
+Course offered on campus.

-PE108 Outdoor Hiking
+PE108 Outdoor Hiking 2 CR

 This course is designed to enable the student to engage in outdoor hiking as a means of developing physical and mental fitness.
-Course offered On Campus.
 Prerequisite: None.
+Course offered on campus.